-The use of essential oils is perfectly safe for pregnant women, but it is recommended to avoid jasmine since it can induce labour by stimulating uterine contractions.
-However, during labour, jasmine will be helpful in relieving pain.
+The use of essential oils is perfectly safe for pregnant women, but it is recommended to avoid jasmine since it can induce labor by stimulating uterine contractions.
+However, during labor, jasmine will be helpful in relieving pain.

 Possible symptoms of an allergic reaction to essential oils include; rash, hives, redness, swelling, and itchiness.

 If you’re unsure about a particular oil, ask the therapist to diffuse it in the room instead of applying it directly to your skin.